Survey Mode and Polling Accuracy

 One of the common questions we get from clients is “How accurate are surveys using text messages?”
 It’s a question we have been focused on since the founding of Survey 160.
 In 2018, we fielded surveys that were about as accurate as the New York Times’ congressional-district polling.
 Those results were produced with around 70% of the sample size and ten times the completed interviews per interviewer hour, implying a far lower cost per completed interview for the text message survey.

-But most of the work we do – and most of the way that text messages are used in survey research – are as part of a mixed-mode approach, employing multiple data collection methods.
+Most of the work we do – and most of the way that text messages are used in survey research – are as part of a mixed-mode approach, employing multiple data collection methods.
 This complicates the task of parcelling out the accuracy that the text mode adds to the bundle of tools employed within a single poll.
 But we can look at the accuracy of these bundles.
 Fortunately, the team at FiveThirtyEight has captured survey modes with a high degree of detail.
 We recently dived into those data (see methodology section at bottom), dividing state-wide and national polls out separately.

 We see that in state-level polls, mixed-mode surveys that include text are the second most common group of pre-election polls (and that most mixed survey methods do include a text message component).
 But in national polls, online methods – especially opt-in panels but also other types of online surveys – predominate.
 This disparity reflects the difficulty that online surveys can have in reaching sufficient numbers of respondents in smaller geographies.